The Government of Kenya Should Allow Imports of GM Soya Beans

 We Kenyans may not have much influence over Zambia, but we can affect the policies of our own government in Nairobi.
 There’s an obvious solution to our current dilemma: Kenya should relax and remove immediately the ban on the importation of GMO soybeans.

-Maintenant, that’s against the law—but the law is obsolete, given that science has shown conclusively that GMOs are safe and healthy.
-Even Kenya has started to recognize this, through its recent decision to permit the commercialization of GMO cotton et manioc.
+Right now, that’s against the law—but the law is obsolete, given that science has shown conclusively that GMOs are safe and healthy.
+Even Kenya has started to recognize this, through its recent decision to permit the commercialization of GMO cotton and cassava.

-Dans beaucoup de pays, GMOs are a conventional form of agriculture.
-Plus que 90 percent of the soybeans grown in the United States, par exemple, are GMO crops.
+In many countries, GMOs are a conventional form of agriculture.
+More than 90 percent of the soybeans grown in the United States, for example, are GMO crops.
 Much the same is true among farmers in South Africa.
 We can buy what we need from them, or from growers in Argentina, Paraguay, and Uruguay.

-Kenyans are ready for this reform, and AKEFEMA has appelé for it—and perhaps Zambia’s bad policy will lead to a good one here in Kenya.
+Kenyans are ready for this reform, and AKEFEMA has called for it—and perhaps Zambia’s bad policy will lead to a good one here in Kenya.

 The time has come to realize that agricultural trade restrictions always hurt farmers and consumers.